Find a fast, simple and cost-effective way to send money to Bolivia using a specialist money transfer company.

 Emergency cash transfers in Bolivia

-While it’s possible to send an emergency cash transfer from Australia to Bolivia in a matter of minutes, it’s always important to check out the details of your transaction before you send any funds.
+While it’s possible to send an emergency cash transfer from the U.S. to Bolivia in a matter of minutes, it’s always important to check out the details of your transaction before you send any funds.
 Urgent transfers tend to attract higher fees and lower exchange rates, so if you don’t check the full cost of a transaction first, you could end up paying a whole lot more money than you might expect.

 Find a money transfer location near you